Big Horn Basin, Region 5 Healthcare Coalition

 Conducting HCC Business

 One vote is allowed for each represented agency that is in good standing.
-Good standing would be determined by representation of the agency at 75% of quarterly HCC meetings in the previous fiscal year and/or a combination of quarterly meetings with exercises in the previous twelve months.
+Good standing would be determined by representation of the agency at 75% of quarterly HCC meetings and/or a combination of quarterly meetings with exercises in the previous twelve months.

 Votes on Issues: Passage of issues voted on by the HCC Steering Committee Members requires a majority vote.
 Voting on financial matters will be by ballot for reasons of confidentiality.
 If the vote ends in a tie, the Chair will be the tie-breaker.
 All issues decided voted upon by the Steering Committee will be ratified by the general membership at the next general meeting.
 Simple majority vote will be required.